 Flour and fat are then cooked together to form a paste.
 Cooking the flour in fat will coat the starch/flour with the fat and prevent them from clumping together when introduced into a liquid.
 In some professional kitchens, roux is prepared prior and used as needed throughout the night.
 For the home cook or smaller restaurants, it is made separately for each recipe.

-The Three Types of Roux
+The Three Stages of Roux

 White roux’s are used in white sauces such as a bechamel or in dishes where color is undesirable.

 How To Make a Roux

 There is a basic recipe for making roux that is easy to follow and simple to learn.
 Whether you are creating a white, blond, or brown roux, the procedure is the same.

 - Use a heavy saucepan to prevent overheating and burning.
 Heat your fat/butter/oil.

 - Add all the flour to the oil and stir in to form a paste.
 The best flour to use will be a cake or pastry flour as they will have more starch content, however, all-purpose flour will work just fine too.

 - Cook the paste over medium heat until the desired type is achieved.
 The roux should be the consistency of wet cement.
 Be sure to stir the roux often to avoid burning.
 The burnt roux will not thicken a liquid and will instead impart bitter burnt flavoring and small burnt flakes instead.
 Throw it away if this occurs and start again.